 Dartmouth undergraduates can spend a leave-term working overseas with funding from the Dickey Center.
 Find an unpaid internship or volunteer position that matches your skills, and apply for funding to suppor the project.
 Learn more

-This collaborative internship focuses on the links between health, education, gender and human rights in India and Guatemala.
-VOICE 4 GIRLS in India teaches life skills through English language activities.
+A collaborative internship that focuses on the links between health, education, gender and human rights in India and in Guatemala.
 In the Western Highlands of Guatemala, a partnership with the Highland Support Group and Asociación de Maujeres del Altiplano addresses poverty through social, economic, political, and cultural systems.
 Learn more